ccancellieri/ckanext-publisher/README.rst

 1. A member is a registered user of the platform and can:
-    * browse the platform
+    * view all public datasets on the platform
-    * view all published and unpublished datasets of an organization is a member of but cannot modify
+    * view all unpublished datasets of an organization is a member of but cannot view unpublished datasets of an organization is not a member of
-    * view all public datasets

 2. An editor is a registered user of the platform and can:
     * view all published datasets